Jacob Two-Two (TV series): Jacob's family

-Jacob's aunt who imposes her health-focused habits on Jacob's family.
+Jacob's aunt, who imposes her health-focused habits on Jacob's family.
 Whenever she babysits the siblings, she prohibits activities she deems unhealthy, like watching TV or using the internet.
-Each morning, she wakes them up with the sound of bagpipes and makes them do ninety jumping jacks.
+Each morning, she wakes them up with the sound of bagpipes and makes them do nine hundred jumping jacks.
 She has a strong preference for health shakes and bagpipe music.
 She often twists familiar phrases, mixing up expressions like "a sight for sore feet" and "busy little butterflies."
 Auntie Good-For-You affectionately calls Jacob "Jakey-poo" and often invades his personal space.
 It's suggested that Florence and Morty aren't fond of her; when she tries to offer them health shakes, they hurriedly rush out the door.
 Her real name is unknown nor mentioned.